 Firstly, payment is an area where Hotspot Shield might raise some alarms.

-Generally speaking, the best torrenting VPNs offer anonymous payment options like Bitcoin or Litecoin.
+Generally speaking, the best torrenting VPNs offer anonymous payment options, such as cryptocurrencies.
 There’s none of that with Hotspot Shield, which relies on standard credit cards and PayPal.
-So when you sign up, you’ll have to hand over sensitive personal information which – in theory – can be used to link you to a Hotspot Shield account by law enforcement investigators.
+So when you sign up, you’ll have to hand over sensitive personal information, which, in theory, can be used to link you to a Hotspot Shield account by law enforcement.

 Controversial logging practices may alarm torrenters